-Across the bridge in West Kelowna you’ll find Telemark Nordic Club.
+Across the bridge, in West Kelowna, you’ll find Telemark Nordic Club.
 Over 50 km of maintained trails greet cross-country skiers, from short, easy loops near the lodge, to long, challenging routes that gain and lose elevation.
-There are even a couple of “doggy” trails where a skier’s best friend can tag along.
+There is even a couple of “doggy” trails where a skier’s best friend can tag along.
 If you’re new to the sport there are rentals available on site, and lessons for children and adults.

 Big White offers 25 km of combined trails for Nordic skiing and snowshoeing.
 The groomed trails are accessible from the Happy Valley day lodge or the Black Forest parking lot.
 Nordic ski and snowshoe rentals are available at the Happy Valley day lodge, which also houses a cafeteria and restaurant.

 Sovereign Lake Nordic Centre is nearby a ski resort with trails connecting the two Nordic meccas.
 Together, you can glide along 105 km of groomed and track-set trails—the largest network of cross-country skiing in Canada.
 Sovereign Lake has a day lodge and restrooms and offers equipment rentals and lessons.